Glazzes/react-native-zoom-toolkit/CONTRIBUTING.md

 - The library package in the root directory.
 - An example app in the `example/` directory.
+- A documentation website in the `docs` directory.

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: